Hardel-DW/NeoEnchant/data/feedback_for_mojang.md

 - An new effect `post_destroy_block` which would be triggered after a block is destroyed, this would allow for a lot of possibilities.
 With the same entry than `hit_block` and with new entries :
     - `drop`:
         - `prevent`: boolean; default: false; If true, the block will not drop anything.
-        - `modifier`: item_modifier resourcde location; apply item modifier to all dropped items.
+        - `modifier`: item_modifier resource location; apply item modifier to all dropped items.
-        - `loot`: loot_table resourcde location; Spawn a loot table.
+        - `loot`: loot_table resource location; Spawn a loot table.
     - `experience`: Integrate the current effect `minecraft:block_experience` here.

 - For `minecraft:replace_block` and `minecraft:replace_disc`, introduce a `propagate` property object which allows the effect to propagate recursively to the blocks adjacent to the replaced block.
 Of course the `destroy` property mentioned above would work.
 This enhancement could open up numerous possibilities, the  For instance: